Updated on July, 5th 2022

 Is October a Good Month to Visit the Niagara Falls?

 Yes, Niagara Falls in October is a spectacular sight.
 During this month, there are fewer crowds so that you can enjoy the attractions for longer in a calmer environment.
 The weather is typically around 60F, so it’s not too hot or cold as you explore the park and the falls.
-It’s also the perfect time to explore the area, as many fall festivals occur nearby Niagara Falls during this month.
+It’s also the perfect time to explore the area, as many fall festivals occur nearby Niagara Falls this month.

 Is Niagara Falls Pretty in the Fall?